We started with the premise that advertising was a means to create dissatisfaction.

 The Citroen CX is 40 years old this year.
 To celebrate this milestone in car design, we present what looks like one of the first reviews printed in the English language.

 By Archie Vicar – contributing motoring editor of the Worcester Morning Gazette, Sept 23rd 1974.
 Original photos were taken by Douglas Land-Windermere.
-Due to the poor quality of the originals, stock images have been used.
+Due to a build-up of condensation in the viewfinder, stock images have been used.

 After a very long time in production, the DS has been (thankfully!) discontinued by its maker, Citroen.
 Whilst there were some good points in favour of the DS, there were too many oddities.
 Some of these have been ironed out so the new car will be more palatable to a wider range of customers.
-The incoming CX will be a more welcome car for motorists who want to drive something other than a Granada or Victor but without suffering the cost and inconvenience that the over-complex DS served up, drenched in garlic.
-Continue reading “1974 Citroen CX Review”
+The incoming CX will be a more welcome car for motorists who want to Continue reading “1974 Citroen CX Review”

 Further to our Aygo review yesterday, DTW presents this small reminder that once it was a simple matter to make an estate version out of an existing vehicle.